What Ever Happened to Baby Jane? (film): Cultural references

 The film was parodied by the Italian comedy film What Ever Happened to Baby Toto?
 (1964).

 In the Warner Bros.-produced horror film House of Wax (2005), What Ever Happened to Baby Jane? is shown screening on a continuous loop in a movie theater.

+In 2000, Episode 20 of season 1 of Popular parodied the film in a dream, titling it "What Even Happened to Sam McPherson?".

 In 2006, Christina Aguilera adopted a new alter ego called Baby Jane after Bette Davis' character in the film.

-In season 2, episode 4 of RuPaul's Drag Race All Stars, the drag queens' acting chops are tested in parody film sequels of RuPaul's favorite films.
-A parody of What Ever Happened to Baby Jane? called Wha' Ha' Happened to Baby JJ? was made by Alaska and Alyssa Edwards.
+In season 2, episode 4 of RuPaul's Drag Race All Stars, the contestants were challenged to make parody sequels of RuPaul's favorite films.
+A parody of What Ever Happened to Baby Jane? called Wha' Ha' Happened to Baby JJ? was made by Alaska (as Davis) and Alyssa Edwards (as Crawford).
+Alaska won the challenge while Alyssa Edwards was eliminated.

 Inspired by the film, British comedy duo Dawn French and Jennifer Saunders created the episode "Whatever Happened to Baby Dawn?"
 (1990) of their BBC sketch comedy series, and also starred in a radio series (written by David Quantick) about feuding sisters called Whatever Happened To Baby Jane Austen (2021).

 In the film Space Jam: A New Legacy (2021), Baby Jane Hudson makes an appearance as a spectator watching the Tune Squad battle the Goon Squad.

+The 2026 SpongeBob SquarePants episode "What Ever Happened to Baby Prunes?" (season 17, episode 7b) is a parody of the film.